Reader in Evolutionary Biology

 In the past, I have also held grants from the European Commission and the Emil Aaltonen Foundation

-At the moment, I am lecturing the Level 1 course on Animal and Human Behaviour (APS12) at the Sheffield University.
-I am also tutoring Level 1 students and supervising Level 3 research projects and dissertations.
-During the summer, I help to run the Portugal Field Course.
+At the moment, I am lecturing the Level 1 course on Animal and Human Behaviour (APS126) at the Sheffield University.
+I am tutoring Level 1 students and supervising Level 3 research projects and dissertations, as well as Level 4 projects.
 I am also supervising PhD students and MSc student, and there are several exciting possibilities for further research.
 So if you are interested in doing a post-doc, PhD or your MSc project with me, get in contact.

 Helle S, Lummaa V 2013 A trade-off between having many sons and shorter maternal post-reproductive survival in preindustrial Finland.
-Biology Letters, accepted (with minor revision).
+Biology Letters, 9: 20130034.
+PDF

 Lummaa V 2013 Human behavioral ecology.
 In Princeton Guide to Evolution Edited by Losos, J et al. Princeton University Press, in press.

 Mumby HS, Courtiol A, Mar KU, Lummaa V 2013 Climatic variation and age-specific survival in Asian elephants from Myanmar.
-Ecology, in press (pre-print available online).
+Ecology 94: 1131-114.
+PDF

-Nitsch A, Faurie F, Lummaa V 2013: Are elder siblings helpers or competitors?
+Nitsch A, Faurie C, Lummaa V 2013 Are elder siblings helpers or competitors?
 Antagonistic fitness effects of sibling interactions in humans.
 Proceedings of the Royal Society B: Biological Sciences 280 (1750).
 PDF

 Courtiol A, Pettay J, Jokela M, Rotkirch A & Lummaa V 2012 Natural and sexual selection in a monogamous historical human population.
 Proceedings of the National Academy of Sciences of U.S.A.
 109: 8044-8049.
 PDF